kernelmethod/MonsterMash2023/README.md

 > fewer yet remain functional to this day.
 Yet the last waygates retain their
 > original function: providing refuge for the dispossessed.

-This mod adds _mycogrigori_, a society of fungal-human symbiotes who occupy ancient waygates left by the Eaters.
+This mod adds _mycogrigori_, a society of fungal-human symbiotes who inhabit ancient waygates left by the Eaters.

 ## Features